For the original "fictional" Two-Gun Kid, see Clay Harder.

 Matthew Hawk was a lawyer who became a crimefighter in the Wild West known as Two-Gun Kid.
-Inspired by the fictitious Two-Gun Kid he read about in his youth, Matt was trained by an aging gun-slinger to become a expert marksman and rider.
-As on of the Old West's most famous gunfighters, the Two-Gun Kid befriended several of the other heroic gunfighters of the era such as Kid Colt and the Rawhide Kid and found a sidekick and close friend in the former boxer Boom-Boom Brown.
+Inspired by the fictitious Two-Gun Kid he read about in his youth, Matt was trained by an aging gun-slinger named Ben Dancer to become an expert marksman and rider.
+As one of the Old West's most famous gunfighters, the Two-Gun Kid befriended several of the other heroic gunfighters of the era such as Kid Colt and the Rawhide Kid and found a sidekick and close friend in the former boxer Boom-Boom Brown.
+He also got involved with a young woman named Nancy whom became his sort-of girlfriend.

 Two-Gun Kid was created by Stan Lee, Jack Kirby and Dick Ayers and first appeared in Two-Gun Kid #60.
 The previous star of Two-Gun Kid was Clay Harder, created by Syd Shores, whom this character was modelled after.